Karthiksen95/DevOps/DevOps E-E.md

 Copy the entire content including first line and last line.
 Paste it into the space provided for private key

 In SSH Credentials, choose newly created ubuntu.
-Host Key Verification Strategy select Known host file Verification Strategy.
+Host Key Verification Strategy select Non Verification Strategy.

 SSH into your Docker Host.
 Perform the below steps to create a Dockerfile in /home/ubuntu directory.